-If this medicine gets on your skin, rinse the area well with warm water and tell your caregiver.
-If the medicine gets in your eyes, rinse your eyes with large amounts of water, and tell your caregiver.
+- If this medicine gets on your skin, rinse the area well with warm water and tell your doctor.
+If the medicine gets in your eyes, rinse your eyes with large amounts of water, and tell your doctor.

 If a dose is missed: